THE STATE OF THE DEAD

 Probably the most widely memorized verse in all of the Scriptures is John 3:16: “For Elohim so loved the world, that He gave His only begotten Son, that whosoever believeth in Him should not perish, but have everlasting life” (emphasis added).
 You will notice that those who do not have eternal life will perish and not suffer for eternity.

 When you see Scriptures like the following which say the “smoke of their torment ascends up for ever and ever” (Revelation 14:11), understand that just as “fire and brimstone” (Revelation 14:10) came down on Sodom and Gomorrah and destroyed them “forever and ever” so the wicked are destroyed “forever and ever.”
 The results of the fire will be eternal, but the punishing will not be eternal.
-“For yet a little while, and the wicked shall not be: yea, thou shalt diligently consider his place, and it shall not be” (Psalm 37:10).
+“For yet a little while, and the wicked shall not be: yea, thou shalt diligently consider his place, and it shall not be” (Psalm 37:10, emphasis added).
 When Jonah was swallowed by the fish, it says that he was in the belly of the fish “for ever” (Jonah 2:6) and yet it was only “three days and three nights” (Jonah 1:17).